angadhn/MySite/_notes/Jurassic Park Review.md

 I think what really vexed me into frustrated live-tweeting was that for a movie that could be so much more, it ends up as yet another dystopian vision via sci-fi—aside from being unoriginal, the deeply problematic premise about horrible philanthropist and thoughtless scientists just gets under my skin because such dystopian views do not emerge from shallow decision making by some of the smartest people.
 I’m get to see such totally hollow humans in my line of work.
 I do hope the community proves to be better as they progress technology.

-With this movie done, I’m only left wondering about the many productive child-hours I lost to Crichton’s Jurassic Park in book and movie format.
 I did soldier on to rewatch “The Lost World” to ensure total annihilation of my childhood memories.
-But, in the long term, I may have been cured of the sloppified Hollywood movies of the future even if I will occasionally revisit these anti-classics from my past life.
+In the WWE, he’d definitely go by Steven “The Spectacle” Spielberg but I’m now done with such cinematic opulence.
+I can only wonder about the many productive child-hours I lost to the Jurassic Park movies.
+But, in the long term, I may have been cured of my hunger for sloppified Hollywood menagerie.

 [^1]: For future self-ed, I should skim: https://www.cell.com/callback?red_uri=%2Fcurrent-biology%2Ffulltext%2FS0960-9822%252818%252931268-5&code=Uf58W0k7bBJ502VRMVhuPbRH-cOWcKMrilB_1L09&state=15857709121